ieQu1/emqx-docs/en_US/durability/durability_introduction.md

 EMQX uses a unique approach to manage message durability, allowing RAM and durable sessions to coexist while minimizing storage costs.

+It's important to understand that the protocol used to dispatch PUBLISH messages depends on the implementation of the *subscribing* client, rather than the *publisher*.
 When a durable session subscribes to a topic filter, EMQX marks the topics matching that filter as "durable."
-This ensures that, in addition to routing MQTT PUBLISH messages from these topics to RAM sessions, the broker also saves these messages to durable storage.
+This ensures that, in addition to routing MQTT PUBLISH messages from these topics to RAM sessions, the broker also saves these messages to durable storage named `messages`.

 Each durable MQTT message is stored exactly once on each replica, regardless of the number of subscribing durable sessions or their connection status.
 This efficient fan-out minimizes disk writes.

 ### Comparison of RAM Storage and Durable Storage

 The management strategy for client sessions is a crucial factor in ensuring service stability and reliability.
-This section provides a comparative analysis of the characteristics of RAM storage and durable storage for MQTT sessions in EMQX.
+This section provides a comparative analysis of the characteristics of RAM sessions and durable sessions in EMQX.
 It aims to help developers better understand their respective features and applicable scenarios, enabling more precise deployment decisions.

-#### RAM Storage
+#### RAM Session

-The RAM storage implementation is the default and has been used in all EMQX releases before version 5.7.
-As the name implies, the state of RAM sessions is maintained entirely in volatile memory.
+The RAM session implementation is the default and has been used in all EMQX releases before version 5.7.
+As the name implies, the state of RAM sessions is maintained entirely in volatile memory of a running EMQX node.

 Advantages of RAM storage include:

 - Very high throughput and low latency.
-- Immediate message dispatch to clients.
+- Immediate message dispatch.

 However, there are some drawbacks:

-- Session data is lost when the EMQX node hosting the session stops or restarts, due to the volatility of RAM.
+- Session data is lost when the EMQX node hosting the session stops or restarts.
 - Undelivered messages are stored in a memory queue, with a limit to prevent memory exhaustion.
 New messages are discarded when this limit is reached, leading to potential message loss.

 #### Durable Storage